Woodbine, New Jersey: Education

-Millville Senior High School for 10th grade through the 12th grade with those in attendance as of the 2013–14 school year completing until their graduation.

 Students are also eligible to attend Cape May County Technical High School in Cape May Court House, which serves students from the entire county in its comprehensive and vocational programs, which are offered without charge to students who are county residents.
 Special needs students may be referred to Cape May County Special Services School District in the Cape May Court House area.

 The Roman Catholic Diocese of Camden operates Bishop McHugh Regional School, a Catholic K–8 school, in the Ocean View area, in Dennis Township, which has a Cape May Courthouse postal address.
 It is the parish school of Marmora/Woodbine Catholic Church and three other churches.

 The Cape May County Public Library operates the Woodbine Branch.

 Infrastructure

 The Cape May County Municipal Utilities Authority's Sanitary Landfill is in Woodbine.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 32.45 mi of roadways, of which 19.61 mi were maintained by the municipality and 12.84 mi by Cape May County.

 No Interstate, U.S. or state highways traverse Woodbine.
 The most significant roads serving the borough are County Route 550 and County Route 557.